metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 ## Fri 23 Jun 2017 09:50:03 BST
 - working on final 20 edits or so
 - got much of the conclusion done, but still needs tidying ..

+## Mon 26 Jun 2017 09:53:20 BST
+- DONE:  need to write re-submission letter and finish conclusion.
+- working on the conclusion, but still messy